 - Closer Look

 On the Record is a periodic update of public information coming out of the Lawrence County Government Center.
-Today, look inside for the latest district judge reports.
+Look inside for the latest births, police items, and district judge reports.

 - More Closer Look Headlines

 - DEP monitoring Ohio earthquakes